-More than one-third (38 per cent) of the total area of native vegetation in Victoria is in patches smaller than 1000 hectares (VEAC 2010).
+More than one-third (38 per cent) of the total area of native vegetation in Victoria is in patches smaller than 1,000 hectares (VEAC 2010).

-Suckling (1982) is one author who has concluded that small blocks not only provide habitat but important links between habitat.
-In a study located in Gippsland, Suckling noted that forest remnants of 50 to 100 hectares supported half the mammal species found in the region.
+Suckling (1982) concluded that small blocks not only provide habitat but important links between habitat.
+In a study carried out in Gippsland, Suckling noted that forest remnants of 50 to 100 hectares supported half the mammal species found in the region.

-Identify what is needed to minimise environmental harm
+STEP 5: Identify what is needed to minimise environmental harm

-This step will assist you to identify approaches that will minimise harm to environmental assets from fire management.
+This step will help you to identify approaches that will minimise harm to environmental assets from fire management.